jsexauer/networkx_viewer/README.md

 Using the Tk Pass-through
 -------------------------
 If the data dictionary stored in the graph for an edge or node contains a key that can be used by Tk, the token will be customized as such.
-Specifcially,
+Specifically,

   - If a node contains a key used to configure [Tkinter.Canvas.create_oval][1], it will be used to customize the node's